-Email: equity@northwestern.edu
+Email: OCR@northwestern.edu

-Qatar Campus Contact

-Kathleen Hewett-Smith, Senior Associate Dean and Chief Academic Officer

-Phone: +974 4454 5059
+Qatar Campus Contact Kathleen Hewett-Smith, Senior Associate Dean and Chief Academic Officer Phone: +974 4454 5059 Email: kathleen.hewett-smith@northwestern.edu

-Email: kathleen.hewett-smith@northwestern.edu

-Under Northwestern policy, all University employees (including student employees), as well as graduate students with teaching or supervisory authority, are obligated to promptly report sexual misconduct of which they become aware in the scope of their work for the University to the Officeof Equity.
+Under Northwestern policy, all University employees (including student employees), as well as graduate students with teaching or supervisory authority, are obligated to promptly report sexual misconduct of which they become aware in the scope of their work for the University to the Office of Civil Rights and Title IX Compliance.
 The Confidential Resources listed above are not subject to this reporting requirement.